ministryofjustice/opg-lpa/docs/runbooks/data_flows.md

 * Redis: Stores PHP session data for front-app
 * RDS/postgres: Back-end storage for LPA and related data.
 Also stores user credentials.
 In AWS, this is an RDS instance; in local dev, it's a PostgreSQL container
 * Sirius gateway: API for accessing data about LPA applications from the Sirius case management system.
 Currently used to get the status of LPA applications, using the A-ref from the Make an LPA service as the reference.
 In dev, this is mocked out by gateway + mocksirius (see below).
-* perfplat-worker: Python lambda function (running on localstack in dev and Lambda in AWS) which receives jobs triggered by placing events on the SQS-1 queue.
-Intended to fetch data and put it into a database.
-Currently proof of concept only.
-* SQS-1: Queue for managing asynchronous jobs for the performance platform components.
-Events added to this queue trigger the perfplat-worker lambda function.
-Currently proof of concept only.
-* SQS-2: Queue for managing PDF generation jobs.
+* SQS-1: Queue for managing PDF generation jobs.
 Jobs are added by api-app, then picked up and serviced by pdf-app.
 * S3: Generated PDF forms are stored here for 24 hours, to be downloaded by users.

 Note that this diagram excludes components which only live in CI (pipelines in CircleCI) and/or dev (your local machine):